WINTER PUPAE for breeding in the following season

 Privet Hawk Sphinx ligustri

 One of the largest Hawkmoths.
-These will produce adults this year, or you can keep them cool for breeding next year.
+Keep pupae cool for breeding next year.

 The caterpillar becomes enormous and is characteristic of the name Sphinx moths, by its sphinx-like resting position.
 Adults emerge in June and July.
 They need nectar from the flowers of Privet, Valerian, Buddleia.